-- NOTE: During updates of the CMC firmware or the iDRAC firmware on a server, some or all of the fan units in the chassis will spin at 100%.
-This is normal. - NOTE: The Active CMC resets and becomes temporarily unavailable after the firmware has been uploaded successfully.
-If a standby CMC is present, the standby and active roles will swap.
+NOTE: During updates of CMC firmware or iDRAC firmware on a server, some or all of the fan units in the chassis spins at 100%.
+This is normal.

+NOTE: The Active CMC resets and becomes temporarily unavailable after the firmware has been uploaded successfully.
+If a standby CMC is present, the standby and active roles swap.
 The standby CMC becomes the active CMC.
-If an update is applied only to the active CMC, after the reset is complete the active CMC will not be running the updated image, only the standby CMC will have that image.
+If an update is applied only to the active CMC, after the reset is complete the active CMC does not run the updated image, only the standby CMC has that image.
 In general, it is highly recommended to maintain identical firmware versions for the active and standby CMCs.

-- NOTE: To avoid disconnecting other users during a reset, notify authorized users who might log in to the CMC and check for active sessions in the Sessions page.
+NOTE: To avoid disconnecting other users during a reset, notify authorized users who might log in to CMC and check for active sessions in the Sessions page.
 To open the Sessions page, select Chassis in the tree, click the Network tab, and then click the Sessions subtab.
-Help for that page is available through the Help link at the top right corner of the page. - NOTE: When transferring files to and from the CMC, the file transfer icon spins during the transfer.
+Help for that page is available through the Help link at the top right corner of the page.

+NOTE: When transferring files to and from CMC, the file transfer icon spins during the transfer.
 If your icon is not animated, make sure that your browser is configured to allow animations.
+See "Allow Animations in Internet Explorer" on page 39 for instructions.

+NOTE: If you experience problems downloading files from CMC using Internet Explorer, enable the Do not save encrypted pages to disk option.
+See "Downloading Files From CMC With Internet Explorer" on page 39 for instructions.

+To update the CMC firmware:

-See "Allow Animations in Internet Explorer" on page 39 for instructions. - NOTE: If you experience problems downloading files from the CMC using Internet Explorer, enable the Do not save encrypted pages to disk option.
-See "Downloading Files From CMC With Internet Explorer" on page 39 for instructions. - 1 On the Firmware Update page, select the CMC or CMCs to update by selecting the Update Targets check box for the CMC(s).
-Both CMCs can be updated at the same time. - 2 Click the Apply CMC Update button below the CMC component list. - NOTE: The default CMC firmware image name is firming.cmc.
-The CMC firmware should be updated first, before updating IOM infrastructure device firmware. - 3 In the Firmware Image field, enter the path to the firmware image file on your management station or shared network, or click Browse to navigate to the file location. - 4 Click Begin Firmware Update.
+- On the Firmware Update page, select CMC or CMCs to update by 1 selecting the Update Targets check box for CMC(s).
+Both CMCs can be updated at the same time. - 2 Click the Apply CMC Update button below the CMC component list.

+NOTE: The default CMC firmware image name is firmimg.cmc.
+CMC firmware should be updated first, before updating IOM infrastructure device firmware.

+- 3 In the Firmware Image field, enter the path to the firmware image file on your management station or shared network, or click Browse to navigate to the file location. - 4 Click Begin Firmware Update.
 The Firmware Update Progress section provides firmware update status information.
 A status indicator displays on the page while the image file uploads.
 File transfer time can vary greatly based on connection speed.
 When the internal update process begins, the page automatically refreshes and the Firmware update timer displays.
-Additional items to note: - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update this option is available only during file transfer. - Update status displays in the Update State field; this field is automatically updated during the file transfer process.
+Additional instructions to follow- - Do not use the Refresh button or navigate to another page during the file transfer. - To cancel the process, click Cancel File Transfer and Update - this option is available only during file transfer.

+Update status displays in the Update State field; this field is automatically updated during the file transfer process.

-- NOTE: The update may take several minutes for the CMC. - 5 For a standby CMC, when the update is complete the Update State field displays "Done".
-For an active CMC, during the final phases of the firmware update process, the browser session and connection with the CMC will be lost temporarily as the active CMC is taken offline.
+NOTE: The update may take several minutes for CMC.

+5 For a standby CMC, when the update is complete the Update State field displays "Done".
+For an active CMC, during the final phases of the firmware update process, the browser session and connection with CMC is lost temporarily as the active CMC is taken offline.
 You must log in again after a few minutes, when the active CMC has rebooted.

-After the CMC resets, the new firmware is displayed on the Firmware Update page. - NOTE: After the firmware update, clear the Web browser cache.
+After CMC resets, the new firmware is displayed on the Firmware Update page.

+NOTE: After the firmware update, clear the Web browser cache.
 See your Web browser's online help for instructions on how to clear the browser cache.